 top of page

-ASB is currently open to 8th grade students only.
-The Associated Student Body (ASB) plays a key role in fostering school spirit and creating a positive school environment.
+The Associated Student Body (ASB) and Peer Leadership play a key role in fostering school spirit and creating a positive school environment.
 ASB is responsible for planning and organizing a variety of student activities, including school events, dances, spirit days, and community service projects.
-Students involved in ASB develop leadership skills by managing budgets, coordinating events, and representing the student body in discussions with school administration.
-ASB gives students a voice in shaping their school experience and promotes a sense of community, teamwork, and responsibility.
-Through ASB, students can make meaningful contributions to the school while developing important life skills.
+Peer Leadership is responsible for planning small school activities, assist with campus events, and learn how to support their peers in creating a kind and inclusive school environment.
+Student leadership gives students a voice in shaping their school experience and promotes a sense of community, teamwork, and responsibility.
+It helps students make meaningful contributions to the school while developing important life skills.

 Meet our ASB Leaders